 Engaging a new visitor starts with the search engine results page.
 Are you in the search engine results page for keywords that will drive traffic?
 If you’re on the search engine results page, are people clicking through on those results to your site or blog?

-You won’t find this information in your analytics package, but you will find it in Google Webmasters (Bing Webmasters doesn’t have this yet).
-Google Webmasters provides you with a breakdown of search results you’re indexed in and your position… and then the actual results that folks are clicking through on.
+You won’t find this information in your analytics package, but you will find it in Google Search Console (Bing Webmasters doesn’t have this yet).
+Google Search Console provides you with a breakdown of search results you’re indexed in and your position… and then the actual results that folks are clicking through on.

 If you find that you’re in a lot of search engine results but not getting clicked on, it’s something you should work on fixing by writing better page titles (or blog post titles) and a few compelling, keyword-rich sentences.
 Here are the search engine results for Geotag your Blog: